ivan-demchenko/ivan-demchenko.github.io/content/blog/2023-10-30-js-and-ts-are-flawed-languages.md

 }
 ```

 It is somewhat of a subtle change, and it is easy to overlook it during the code review.
-TypeScript was also okay with this change, because the corresponding JavaScript code will work just fine.
-The reason being the algorithm that governs [String interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#string_interpolation).
+TypeScript was also okay with this change because the corresponding JavaScript code would work fine.
+The reason is the algorithm behind [String interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#string_interpolation).

 > Template literals [coerce their expressions directly to strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#string_coercion), while addition coerces its operands to primitives first.